news & events

 The Margery Davis Boyden Wilderness Writing Residency is a unique opportunity for a writer or pair of writers seeking a lengthy spell of unparalleled solitude for work and personal refreshment.
 In exchange for an hour a day of routine caretaking, the resident receives use of a remote, small but comfortable house in the Rogue River backcountry of southwestern Oregon and the support of a $5,000 stipend.
 The residency runs from the beginning of April through the end of October, entrance and exit dates varying with weather conditions.
 With proper planning, the resident may extend the residency through the winter if he or she chooses.
-The program is administered by PEN Northwest, the Northwest branch of PEN American Center, in cooperation with Frank and Bradley Boyden, program founders and owners of the property.
+The program is administered by PEN Northwest, the Northwest branch of PEN America, in cooperation with Frank and Bradley Boyden, program founders and owners of the property.
 The residency is named after their mother, a painter and nature enthusiast who, with her husband Allen, a Portland surgeon, pioneered the family’s presence at Horseshoe Bend and Dutch Henry Homestead in the 1940s.

 The house stands on 92 acres of meadow and forest, known as Dutch Henry Homestead, in the canyon the Rogue River has formed for itself through the steep, forested terrain of the Klamath Mountains.
 The homestead is surrounded by public land managed as wilderness by the Bureau of Land Management.
 There are no neighbors.
 Wildlife—deer, black bears, wild turkeys, bobcats, the occasional cougar—abounds, as does silence.
 The Rogue, a fishable and federally-protected wild and scenic river, is 25 minutes away by trail.
 A large fenced garden area with grape vines and fruit trees is available for the resident's use.
-The climate is mild and wet in the spring, hot and dry in the summer, just right in the fall.
+The climate is mild and wet in the spring, very hot and dry in the summer, just right in the fall.

 The house has a combined kitchen/living room, two small bedrooms, a standard bathroom with tub and shower, a sleeping loft, an enclosed porch area, and a covered deck.
 It is completely plumbed and has reliable hot water from a solar panel and coils in the wood stove used for heating the house.
 (Firewood is provided; the resident replaces what he/she uses.)
 Other appliances include a wood-fired cook stove, a propane cook stove with oven, a propane refrigerator with small freezer, and propane wall lamps.
 The house is fully equipped with cooking and eating ware, simple furniture including a queen-size bed, and a radio telephone.
 The house is wired with electrical outlets but there is no continuous source of electricity.
 A gasoline generator is available for occasional use—running a printer, for instance.
 A small solar electrical panel is capable of charging batteries to power a computer.